Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ??? quote "🔹 Bubbles settings"

     - `Bubble slots` - amount of bubble sequences.
-    - Any bubble sequence plays whole sequence during active mode.
-There can be many bubble sequences and bubbles inside it.
-Bubbles in 1 bubble sequence have to reside in 1 slot.
-Bubbles order in 1 bubble sequence is determined by occurrence in file.
-As soon as frame index goes out of EndFrame index of bubble - next animation bubble is chosen.
+    - Any bubble sequence plays whole sequence during active mode.<BR>
+      There can be many bubble sequences and bubbles inside it.<BR>
+      Bubbles in 1 bubble sequence have to reside in 1 slot.<BR>
+      Bubbles order in 1 bubble sequence is determined by occurrence in file.<BR>
+      As soon as frame index goes out of EndFrame index of bubble - next animation bubble is chosen.<BR>
       There can also be free of bubbles frames between 2 bubbles.

     - `Slot` - number to unite bubbles for same sequence.
     - `X`, `Y` - are coordinates of left top corner of bubble.